 Crete and Rhodes due to mechanical problems.
 Upon arrival at NicosiaInternationalAirport at around 02:00 AM, the aircraft were engaged by Cypriot National...

-handled 80% of general cargo, and the closure of NicosiaInternationalAirport, meant that Larnaca's airport and seaport had increasingly important roles...
+80% of general cargo, and the closure of NicosiaInternationalAirport, events which have seen Larnaca's airport and seaport play increasingly important...